AlbertBrand/slidev-addon-tldraw/README.md

 ## License

 This addon is licensed MIT.
-Note that [the tldraw license](https://github.com/tldraw/tldraw/blob/main/LICENSE.md) is a custom license and only free for non-commercial use.
+Note that tldraw has a custom license, see their [license page](https://github.com/tldraw/tldraw/blob/main/LICENSE.md) for more information.